2022 Service Content Optimization Guide

 Hub pages are terrific for SEO.
 They’re pretty, organized, and give search engines an easy-to-understand format on how your content is structured.

 You’ll most likely need your website provider to help with the basic formatting.
-But once it’s up and running, it’s simple to add pages and keep the content flowing.
+But once it’s up and running, adding pages and keeping the content flowing is simple.

-Now, let’s run through the most common pages that will be on your site!
+Now, let’s run through the most common service pages that will be on your site!

 Oil changes are the bread and butter of most service operations.
 More likely than not, your customers will want to know the following information: